 Our Special Educational Needs (SEN) Coordinator (SENCO) is Mrs Laura Potter who can be contacted through the school office if you have any concerns.

-In this section you will find documents which may help you
+In this section, you will find documents that may help you

 Please click on the yellow titles below for more information:

 All schools must publish a school SEN policy to describe the school provision for pupils with SEN

 All schools must comply with government legislation and have an Access Audit and an Accessibility Plan which is reviewed every 3 years.
 The purpose of this plan is to show how this school intends, over time, to increase the accessibility of our school for disabled pupils.